-The purpose of this guide is to assist student researchers, teachers/mentors and local IRB's as they evaluate risks and design research projects that respect the rights and welfare of human subjects.
-The complete Human Subjects rules and guidelines can be found on the Web at: www.societyforscience.org/isef/document/.
+The purpose of this guide is to assist student researchers, teachers/mentors and local IRB's as they evaluate risks and design research projects that respect the rights and welfare of human participants.
+The complete Human participants rules and guidelines can be found in the International Rules and Guidelines or on the Student Science website at https://student.societyforscience.org/human-participants.